amazingshellyyy/Rummikub/README.md

 CSS

-/animation
+/animation if any

 ## Stretch goals

-1. Timer: each turn have only 2 minutes.
+1. Timer: each turn have only 2 minutes max.
-2. Sorting function: help player rearrange their card by runs or group
+2. Sorting function: help player rearrange their card by runs or groups
-3. Joker
+3. Joker logic, validation and rearrange with joker
-4. Drag and drop (jquery)
+4. Drag and drop (jquery UI) or animation(or sound) of picking and putting the tile
-5. Better and more efficient way for computer
+5. Better and more efficient algorithm for computer(smarter!)
 6. Tutorial slideshows